RTI-Zone

 Rotation controller features :

-- USB serial connection (using a FTDI chip).
+• USB serial connection (using ESP32 programming port).

-- Ability to change the XBee Pan ID for location with multiple domes.
+• Ability to change the local WiFi SSID for location with multiple domes.

-- Can drive any stepper driver or servo drive that use the standard 3 signals: Enable, Direction and Step.
+• Can drive stepper driver or servo drive that use the standard 3 signals: Enable, Direction and Step.

-Here is a photo of the current rotation controller shield :
+Here is a photo of the current rotation controller :

 As more people test this on their own dome and get new ways of getting a track and motor on them I'll build a list of motor, gear, track vendors ...

-This has been tested with the original Nexdome stepper driver (TB6600) as well as some ISD04 from StepperOnline.
+This has been tested with the original Nexdome stepper driver (TB6600) as well as some DMT stepper driver from StepperOnline (I use a StepperOnline DMT556T with a 24V power supply).

 Depending on what stepper driver you use, you can set the proper level for the enable signal in the firmware (HIGH or LOW) to ensure that when disabled the stepper driver doesn't draw any current.

-Do not apply more that 16V to the shield input as this would damage the Arduino DUE.
-If you need to power the motor with 24V or 48V, see my power adapter bellow.
-The default settings work for the TB6600 and ISD0x stepper drivers
+Do not apply more that 16V to the board power input as this would damage the switching regulator on the board.
+If you need to power the motor with 24V or 48V power supply, see my power adapter bellow.
+The default settings work for the TB6600 and DMT stepper drivers

 Here is the wiring diagram for the current version :